EloiZ/awesome-contrastive-explanation/README.md

 # awesome-contrastive-explanation
-A curated list of awesome papers on contrastive explanation in ML.
+A curated list of papers on contrastive explanation in ML.

 ## Table of Contents
 * [Social science and philosophical insights](#social-science-and-philosophical-insights)